How do I resolve the "session '0' not found" and "Error sending http request and maximum retry encountered" errors in Amazon EMR?

 sudo systemctl start livy-server

-If you're using the Amazon EMR release version 5.29.0 or earlier, then run the following commands:
+For Amazon EMR release version 5.29.0 or earlier, run the following command:

 sudo stop livy-server